cheylea/course-registration/README.md

 Before beginning testing, please ensure the following:

 * Check your MySQL server is running
-* There is a `data_reset_for_testing.sql` found in the `test/postman`.
-Run this file on the database before beginning.
+* Ensure `full_testing.postman-collection.json` has been imported into the POSTMAN application for full testing or `basic_requests.postman-collection.json` for quick testing.
-* Ensure `full_testing.postman-collection.json` has been imported into the POSTMAN application.
+* There is a `data_reset_for_testing.sql` found in the `test\postman`.
+Run this file on the database before beginning full testing.
 * You have created a .env file as instructed previously, and `PORT` is set to `5050`
 * Run the `server.js` file to open the server.